 Retaining an attorney who has experience and is familiar with employer tactics is essential.
 There are many defenses available for you to fight your charge.
 It is not unusual for a person to be falsely accused because someone else in the office or company is trying to cover up their own conduct.

-Embezzlement Defense at the Law Office of Lauren K. Johnson
+Embezzlement Defense at the Johnson Criminal Law Group

-The Orange County criminal defense attorney at the Law Office of Lauren K. Johnson is an experienced lawyer who provides representation to clients who have had been charged with embezzlement.
+The Orange County criminal defense attorney at the Johnson Criminal Law Group is an experienced lawyer who provides representation to clients who have had been charged with embezzlement.
 By hiring our attorney, clients can have the comfort of knowing that the allegations against them will be carefully investigated and fought—even in seemingly difficult cases.
 If you or a family member has recently been charged with federal or state embezzlement, please contact our office today or send us a message online to explain your situation to our Orange County criminal law attorney immediately.